Sidhantpandey/Learning/README.md

 # Blockchain-Learning
-This is a repo for blockchain based code and projects
+This is a repo for blockchain mini projects and notes